-4 Keys to a Successful Customer Experience Operating Model
+How To Get to a Successful Customer Experience Operating Model

-The world of marketing has changed — we all can agree on that.
-But what’s especially fun is the new CX-oriented goals — such as increased advocacy, broader organizational alignment around the customer and full lifecycle journey mapping — at times conflicts with more traditional goals such as buy-cycle orientation, brand awareness and reach.
+The world of customer experience is ever evolving — we all can agree on that.
+But what’s especially fun is when new CX-oriented goals — such as increased advocacy, broader organizational alignment around the customer and full lifecycle journey mapping — sometimes conflict with more traditional goals such as buy-cycle orientation, brand awareness and reach.

 The two worlds don’t have to conflict, but many organizations have experienced friction between those pursuing the new goals and the old regime.

+Is improving customer experience today actually difficult for employees to accomplish?
+It doesn’t have to be, if you create the right alignments.

+Vice President of CX, UX and Customer Research at Gartner Jane-Anne Mennella certainly thinks so.
+She constantly hears phrases like "I'm drinking from the firehose,” "I’m lost in space" and "It's a brave new world out there" when speaking with seasoned practitioners.
+According to Mennella, the complexity of customer experience is why we need a framework or operating model.

-Mennella recommended focussing on four areas:
+She recommends focusing on four areas:

 - Creating a customer experience framework